githubuser379/SGTPolicyChecker/README.rst

     Just select "Add Python to environment variables" during Wizard-based installation of Python

-Manually download SGTPolicyCheck package from https://github.com/githubuser379/SGTPolicyChecker and install it on your computer wherever you'd like.
+Manually download SGTPolicyCheck package from https://github.com/githubuser379/SGTPolicyChecker and place the folder wherever you'd like on your computer.

 If git is installed on your computer, you can alternatively clone the repo from git@github.com:githubuser379/SGTPolicyChecker.git: